srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

 ### Exercise 5: Add Telemetry Route

-With this new IoT Hub route in place, we need to update our Stream Analytics job to handle the telemetry stream.
+With this new IoT Hub route in place, and the telemetry data streaming into the Event Hub, we need to update our Stream Analytics job.
+This job will need to consume the data from the Event Hub, perform analysis using the **AnomalyDetection_SpikeAndDip** ML model and then output the results to Power BI.

 #### Task 1: Add a New Input to the Job